2020 Recipient - Michael Howe - PhD Candidate, University of Wisconsin - Madison

 View criteria and information necessary for students interested in applying for the next Western Forest Insect Work Conference (WFIWC) scholarship.
 The application form should be filled out when applying for the scholarship along with all other required information.
 The deadline for submitting applications for a given year is February 15; for example, the deadline for the 2009 award was February 15, 2009.

 A Memorial Plaque designed by entomologist John Schmid features the names of deceased honored WFIWC members who have been honored by donations of at least $50, significant donors who have contributed more than $1500 to the fund, and scholarship recipients.
-The plaque is displayed at annual meetings and resides at the headquarters of PheroTech Inc, Delta, British Columbia, Canada.
+The plaque is displayed at annual meetings and includes a record of the many recipients.